 Imagine a youth performing-arts center in the Rainier Valley, near the historical heart of jazz in Seattle, where young people are respected, supported, and inspired to realize the full potential of their unique gifts.

 Seattle JazzED is growing exponentially.
-In just eight years, we’ve grown from serving 56 young musicians to more than 900, and we know there are 2,000 more students we could serve.
+In just nine years, we’ve grown from serving 56 young musicians to more than 1,300 directly, and we know there are 2,000 more students we could serve.

-Jazz, an essential part of America’s DNA, makes a perfect vehicle for teaching life skills like teamwork, accountability, and confidence.
+Jazz, an essential part of America’s DNA, makes a perfect vehicle for teaching life skills like focus, teamwork, and confidence.
 Through jazz, students find their voice—whether or not they become professional musicians.